Ajaz Patel: 2024

 During the New Zealand tour of India, Patel was made Player of the Match in the third and final Test for his 5/103 & 6/57, helping New Zealand win the series 3-0 (3), India's first whitewash at home.

+2025

+Ajaz was selected for the final Test against the West Indies at Mount Maunganui where he took 6 wickets and together with Jacob Duffy helped force a win late on the last day.